Ferry from Helsinki to Tallinn

 Where does the ferry arrive in Tallinn?

-Ferries from Helsinki arrive at Tallinn’s Old City Harbour:
+Ferries from Helsinki arrive at the Old City Harbour in Tallinn.

 - Eckerö Line and Viking Line use Terminal A (Sadama 25), a short walk from the Old Town.
 Tram No. 2 connects the terminal to the city center, and a footbridge links Terminals A and D.